koilkl/ISDN3000C_Lab05_template/readme.md

 # Faculty Sensor Detection System

-This is a system for detect which one sensor in the five is faculty.Fundemental theory is if in the raw data, the sensor has the max daily moisture gap and over than 50%, then the sensor will be detected as facutly or you can detect which one has the narrowest width in the box plot is facutlty
+This is a system for detect which one sensor in the five is faculty.Fundemental theory is if in the raw data, the sensor has the max daily moisture gap and over than 50%, then the sensor will be detected as facutly or you can detect which one has the narrowest width in the box plot is faculty.

 ## Important Notice:
 If you have any question for our final_challenge.ipynb code part, please take a look for comments, thanks.